Comments Off on Sloppy Software Forces Ugly Hardware?

 An interesting natural experiment, once again raising the question of just what are we to do about alcohol.
 Just put up with the accompanying violence?

-One Problem Obscuring Another Problem
+Comments Off on One Problem Obscuring Another Problem

 While looking over Daniel Byman’s overview of Iran on Lawfare in light of the protests currently going on in various Iranian cities, I ran across this thought-provoking passage:

-In addition to these problems, than they have been for many years.
+In addition to these problems, popular expectations of prosperity are higher than they have been for many years.
 The lifting of sanctions fostered hope that incomes would rise and economic problems would diminish—the regime now has less ability to blame the United States or other enemies for its problems.
 Protests are a fact of life in Iran—few are massive, sustained, or tied to a broader political cause, but all show at least some level of dissatisfaction with the regime.
 Indeed, Hassan Rouhani’s election and those of his political allies was in part because of his promises to improve Iran’s economy due to sanctions relief.

 And that made me think.
 For all the public screaming from both sides’ hardliners about the evils of interfacing with the enemies (the Axis of Evil, the Great Satan), I didn’t see anyone ever talk about how the sanctions relief might actually work against the Iranians – or how President Obama and his team may have truly taken President Rouhani, Supreme Leader Khamenei, and their team for all they got.
 How so?